 The Construction Code of the Federal Republic of Germany (Baugesetzbuch), last amended on 28 March 2020, forms the legal basis of urban development planning in Hamburg.
-The provisions of the Construction Code therefore also play a decisive role in regulating urban building development in Speicherstadt and the Kontorhausviertel, and surrounding buffer zone.
-At the same time, the Construction Code appoints the instruments for their protection: i.e. urban development planning, ordnances on conservation and design, and further levels of action.
+The provisions of the Construction Code therefore also play a decisive role in regulating urban building development in the Speicherstadt and the Kontorhausviertel, as well as the surrounding buffer zone.
+At the same time, the Construction Code appoints the instruments for their protection: i.e. urban development planning, ordinances on conservation and design, and further levels of action.

 Significant for the ARCH target historic areas are the zoning and land-use plans (preparatory urban development planning) and the local development plans (binding urban development planning).
-Unlike the area states, the city state Hamburg does not have a spatial plan.
-Here, the zoning and land-use plan instead have the direct functions of the (usually) higher-ranking land use planning.
+The city state Hamburg does not have a spatial plan, which is unlikely.
+Here, the zoning and land-use plan instead serve the direct functions of the (usually) higher-ranking land use planning.